gorgonia/vecf64/README.md

 3. Add your contribution
 4. Make a pull request
 5. The pull request will be merged once tests pass, and code reviewed.
+6. Add your name (if it hasn't already been added to CONTRIBUTORS.md)

 ## Pull Requests